-Consequences in the workplace are critical for teams.
-They aren’t all negative.
+Consequences in the workplace are critical for teams, but they aren’t all negative.
 Some consequences are good, such as reward for a job well done.
 Others are bad, like providing negative feedback for poor performance.

 In one of my previous workplaces, there were some negative consequences for poor work.
 However, there were hardly any rewards to motivate team members.

 This is fine if you just want people to be grateful just to have a job.
 But if you want your team performing at a higher level, we need to do better.

 When there are too many negative consequences in the workplace, generally there is less flexibility.
 Things must be done a certain way, processes must be followed exactly, or there will be trouble.

 This is unpleasant and reduces the autonomy of the people who work there.
 They fear the consequences of making a mistake.
 This is an environment where there is no innovation and where failure is not an option.

 When there are too many negative consequences in a workplace, fear of failure drives behaviour.
 Instead of striving because we want to do well, teams chase the target because they are scared of failing.

 When people fear negative consequences more than they want to succeed, they will start to learn they need only do “just enough” to ensure they don’t get in trouble.

 Once people have done just enough to avoid negative consequences, nothing drives them to do any better.